sn3d/sn3d/README.md

 ## 🚀 Hi, I'm Zdenko Vrabel, a Developer from Slovakia.

 I'm ordinary engineer who is constantly jumping between **code** and **infrastructures**.
 I like to be in both boots - SWE and SRE.
-But what I like most?
-It's building small CLI tools for other engineers.
 Most of my life I spent as programmer - with touching the code.
 But also I was always very close to infrastructures.
 After years of **C/C++** and **Java** I jumped into **Go** lang bandwagon.
 And I'm more than happy with this language.

-I have passion for **container internals**, for runtime, for distribution and networking of containers.
+I have passion for container internals, for Kubernetes and networking of containers.
 In my spare time, I'm **blogging** on (https://okontajneroch.sk) and speaking about containers on meetups for our local tech community in Kosice.
-Also I'm posting technical content on LinkedIn, and trying to make LI more interesting place for tech people.
+Also I'm spamming technical content on LinkedIn, and trying to make LI more interesting place for tech people.

 I'm big believer in **platform as a product** idea as next step in DevOps evolution.
 I believe we need more product thinking in infrastructure platform domain.
 This leads me to self-study of a product design.
 Yes, I'm big fan of Marty Cagan.
-CLI tools are awesome products :)

-I'm also **open to new opportunities** in container/kubernetes world.
-I would like to uplift my passion of container internals from hobby to full-time job.
-Not to be just regular user (SRE or DevOps eng.) of containers but also participate on creation.
-I'm not looking for generic DevOps position same as I'm not looking for Java position.
+I'm also **open to new opportunities** in Go development or in container/Kubernetes world.
+I would like to uplift my passion of containers internals from hobby to full-time job.

 My CV is available [here](https://github.com/sn3d/sn3d/raw/master/cv.pdf)